-- 24. The Committee notes with appreciation the efforts undertaken by the State party to publicize widely the principles and provisions of the Convention and to train various groups of professionals working with or for children.
-For instance, the Committee welcomes the theme of the National Children's Day of 23 July 2003.
-The Committee is however of the opinion that these measures need to be further strengthened and implemented in an ongoing, comprehensive and systematic basis. - 25.
-The Committee recommends that the State party: - a) strengthen its measures regarding the dissemination of and the training on the Convention of all relevant professionals and implement them in an ongoing and systematic manner, - b) take specific measures to make the Convention available to and known by all children, especially those belonging to ethnic minorities.
+24. The Committee notes with appreciation the efforts undertaken by the State party to publicize widely the principles and provisions of the Convention and to train various groups of professionals working with or for children.
+For instance, the Committee welcomes the theme of National Children's Day of 23 July 2003.
+The Committee is, however, of the opinion that these measures need to be further strengthened and implemented in an ongoing, comprehensive and systematic basis.

+(a) Strengthen its measures regarding the dissemination of and the training on the Convention of all relevant professionals and implement them in an ongoing and systematic manner;

+(b) Take specific measures to make the Convention available to and known by all children, especially those belonging to ethnic minorities.

-2. Definition of the child (article 1 of the Convention)
+2. Definition of the child

-- 26. The Committee is concerned that: - a) despite previous recommendations of the Committee, the legal age to marry is still discriminatory between female and male children (sixteen and nineteen years respectively); - b) a very large proportion of children, especially girls, are married by the age of 15 years, and that they are legally considered to be adults, meaning that the Convention on the Rights of the Child does not apply to them anymore. - 27.
-The Committee recommends that the State party review the age limits set by different legislation affecting children to ensure their conformity with the principles and provisions of the Convention.
-The Committee also specifically recommends that State party: - a) ensure that no discrimination based on sex remains, including by raising the age of marriage for girls to the same age as for boys; - b) take all other necessary measures to prevent and reduce all forms of early marriages; - c) undertake awareness raising campaigns concerning the harms and dangers resulting from early marriages.
+26. The Committee is concerned that:

+(a) Despite the Committee's previous recommendation, the legal age of marriage of females (16) and males (19) is still discriminatory;

+(b) A very large proportion of children, especially girls, are married by the age of 15, and that they are thereby legally considered to be adults, meaning that the Convention no longer applies to them.

+27. The Committee recommends that the State party review the age limits affecting children set by different legislation in order to ensure that they conform to the principles and provisions of the Convention.
+The Committee also specifically recommends that the State party:

+(a) Ensure that no discrimination based on sex remains, and that the age of marriage for girls is the same age as that for boys;

+(b) Take all other necessary measures to prevent early marriage;

+(c) Undertake awareness-raising campaigns on the harm and danger resulting from early marriage.

-3. General principles (articles 2, 3, 6 and 12 of the Convention)
+3. General principles

-28. The Committee welcomes the reference in Article 2 of Law No. 23 of 2002 on Child Protection of the basic principles of the Convention.
+28. The Committee welcomes the reference in article 2 of Law No. 23 of 2002 on Child Protection to the basic principles of the Convention.
 However, the Committee remains concerned that the general principles of non-discrimination (art.
-2 of the Convention), best interests of the child (art.
-3), and respect for the views of the child (art.
-12) are not fully reflected in all areas of the State party's legislation and administrative and judicial decisions, as well as in policies and programmes relevant to children at federal, provincial and local levels and conflict-affected areas.
+2), best interests of the child (art.
+3) and respect for the views of the child (art.
+12) are not fully reflected in all areas of the State party's legislation and administrative and judicial decisions, as well as in policies and programmes relevant to children at the federal, provincial and local levels and in conflict-affected areas.

-- 29. The Committee recommends that the State party: - a) integrate, in an appropriate manner, the general principles of the Convention, namely articles 2, 3, 6 and 12, in all relevant legislation concerning children when not already done; - b) apply them in all political, judicial and administrative decisions, as well as in programmes, services and reconstruction activities which have an impact on all children.
+(a) Integrate in an appropriate manner the general principles of the Convention, namely articles 2, 3, 6 and 12, in all relevant legislation concerning children;

+(b) Apply those principles in all political, judicial and administrative decisions, as well as in programmes, services and reconstruction activities which have an impact on all children.